-- (a) place the tiles on the board; - (b) announce the score for the turn (this may be computed aloud quietly); - (c) press the timer to start the opponent's time running; - (d) record the score for the turn and the cumulative score in the normal space on his or her score sheet; - (e) draw replacement tiles; - (f) tile track (if desired).
+- place the tiles on the board (all blanks among said tiles must be properly declared according to rule 3.8 (Declaring a Blank), before the timer is pressed); - (b) announce the score for the turn (this may be computed aloud quietly); - (c) press the timer to start the opponent's time running; - (d) record the score for the turn and the cumulative score in the normal space on his or her score sheet; - (e) draw replacement tiles; - (f) tile track (if desired).

-3.1.2 Completing Turns When No Tiles Remain
+3.1.2 Writing Scores When No Tiles Remain in the Bag

-If no tiles remain to be drawn, the writing of scores and cumulative scores is not a required element in completing a turn.
+If no tiles remain to be drawn, the writing of scores and cumulative scores is not a required element in completing a turn, so if one player wishes to confirm scores and the opponent has not recorded scores since the bag emptied, the timer may be stopped until both players agree on the scores.